 The request for an appeal must be made in writing to the Dean of RSC Graduate School, within 30 days of the student's receipt of the determination of the Academic Standards Subcommittee.
 The letter requesting an appeal must state the basis of the grievance and the facts that support it.
 It should include a summary of steps already taken (or why steps were omitted).
 The student/appellant must state why the resolution is unfair or unsatisfactory.
 The student must state what the desired remedy is.
 The Dean will transmit the appeal to the RSC Graduate School Curriculum Committee (SGSCC) Chairperson to determine whether or not the appeal will be accepted for review.
-If the appeal involves a student from the program in which the Chair of the SGSCC serves, the Chair will designate a member of the SGSCC who is not affiliated with the appeal is accepted for review, a Grievance Appeals Panel will be formed to hear the case within 20 business days of receipt of the student's request.
+If the appeal involves a student from the program in which the Chair of the SGSCC serves, the Chair will designate a member of the SGSCC who is not affiliated with the appeallant's program to determine whether or not the appeal will be accepted for review.
+If an appeal is accepted for review, a Grievance Appeals Panel will be formed to hear the case within 20 business days of receipt of the student's request.